open-telemetry/oteps/text/trace/0235-sampling-threshold-in-trace-state.md

 There are two key aspects for sampling of tracing data.
 The first is that sampling decisions can be made independently for *each* span in a trace.
 The second is that sampling decisions can be made at multiple points in the telemetry pipeline.
 For example, the sampling decision for a span at span creation time could have been to **keep** that span, while the downstream sampling decision for the *same* span at a later stage (say in an external process in the data collection pipeline) could be to **drop** it.

-For both the above aspects, we want sampling decisions to be made in a **consistent** manner so that we can effectively reason about a trace.
+For each of the above aspects, we want sampling decisions to be made in a **consistent** manner so that we can effectively reason about a trace.
 This OTEP describes a mechanism to achieve such consistent sampling decisions using a mechanism called **Consistent Probability Sampling**.
-As part of this, it proposes a mechanism for a common random value (R) and a rejection threshold (T).
-R is used to achieve consistent decisions, while T corresponds to a participant's sampling rate.
+To achieve this, it proposes a mechanism for a common random value (R) and a rejection threshold (T) that is based on a participant's sampling rate.
 This proposal describes how these values should be propagated and how participants should use them to make sampling decisions.

-This mechanism will enable creating a new set of samplers (Consistent Probability Samplers) that will enable trace participants to choose their own sampling rates, while still achieving consistent sampling decisions.
+This mechanism will enable creating a new set of samplers (known as Consistent Probability Samplers) that will enable trace participants to choose their own sampling rates, while still achieving consistent sampling decisions.
 This OTEP ensures that such samplers will interoperate with existing (non consistent probability) samplers.

 ## Motivation

 Customers want to express arbitrary sampling probabilities such as 1%, 10%, and 75%.
 However, the existing experimental [specification for probability sampling using TraceState](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/trace/tracestate-probability-sampling.md) optimizes for powers of two probabilities.
 It supports non power of two sampling only using interpolation between powers of two.
 This approach is unnecessarily restrictive.
-Hence, we need an updated mechanism to support this capability.
+Hence, we need an updated mechanism to support specifying any sampling probability.

 Further, there is a need for consistent sampling in the collection path (outside of the head-based sampling paths).
 To achieve consistent sampling decisions, the previous experimental spec required using a custom source of randomness (`r-value`).
 However, in such downstream sampling decisions, it can be expensive to reference this custom value from the tracestate attribute in every span.
-To improve this, this proposal makes use of the inherent randomness in the traceID as a less-expensive solution to achieve the same result.
-However, the new randomness flag introduced in the W3C TraceContext Level 2 specification can potentially be reset by trace participants on the Level 1 W3C TraceContext specification.
-Hence, there is need to still reference tracestate to check for the non existence of this custom random value before relying on traceid as the source of randomness.
+To improve this, this proposal makes use of the inherent randomness in the traceID as a less expensive solution.
+However, one caveat is that the new randomness flag introduced in the W3C TraceContext Level 2 specification can potentially be reset by trace participants until they move to that Level 2 specification.
+Hence, there is need to still reference tracestate to check for the non-existence of this custom random value before relying on the traceid as the source of randomness.

 ## Explanation
 Let's start with the definition for a consistent sampling decision.
 Consistency means that a positive sampling decision made for a particular span with probability p1 implies a positive sampling decision for any span belonging to the same trace if it is made with probability p2 >= p1.